Business Communication Definition - Improving Staff Understanding with Effective Communication

 According to the business communication definition there are many ways to communicate in the business world.
 It is important to pay attention to the details as you can say a great deal without even speaking a word.
 Business communication comes in many forms but for the most part it comes down to verbal and non-verbal communication.

 The way you communicate with those around non-verbally for instance can convey a very negative, or positive message.
-This can can affect your job as well as the company for which you work.
+This can affect your job as well as the company for which you work.
 An employer doesn't want an employee to slouch or act disinterested in their job as this shows that the employee doesn't really care about their work or those around them.
 The same goes for appearance and how you speak to those around you.
 Someone who shows up for work in wrinkled, stained clothes, shows little respect for the company they work for.

 A well dressed person, with good posture who maintains good eye contact with others while engaged in conversation or while in a meeting will come across as confident and professional.
 While non-verbal activities such as looking at your watch during a meeting will portray a negative impression of being bored and disinterested.